rockneurotiko/go-bots/bookbot/README.md

 If you don't like (or can't) to use the scrit I provide to execute (`run.sh` or `run.cmd`) you can execute in the terminal like any program.
 You can execute the binary, or the go code.

-Parameters to configure the program (All the paths are OS-like you are using, in linux with / in windows with \, but will expand ~ in both):
+Parameters to configure the program (All the paths are OS-like you are using, in unix with / in windows with \, but will expand ~ in both):
 - `--dir=~/path/to/your/files`: The path of the base directory of the files you want to share.
+Default: `~/Libros` (Yeah, I'm spanish <3)
 - `--db=~/path/to/db`: The final path where will be saved the db.
+Default: `book.db`
 - `--pwd=password`: The password to protect who can execute commands and who don't.
 In the chats, if one enable it, it will be enabled for all the chat.
+Default: No password
+- `--env=~/path/to/secrets.env`: The path where the secrets.env is stored.Default: `secrets.env`

 # Execute